nyit-vancouver/mcp-security/mcp-tools-detection/README.md

 |---------|------|-------------|
 | detection | - | Runs benchmark, exits when complete |
 | web | 3003 | Flask app with dashboard and API |

+### Note on File Location

+The `docker-compose.yml` file is located at the project root (`/mcp-security/docker-compose.yml`), not in the `mcp-tools-detection/` subdirectory.
+This ensures cross-platform compatibility, especially for Windows users.

 ## 🧪 Testing